Best 5 Day Tokyo Itinerary (Cultural + Nature + Night Views)

 Harajuku

-While there, explore the packed boutiques and cafes on Takeshita Street and shop for luxury brands on Omotesando Avenue.
+While there, explore the boutiques and cafes on Takeshita Street or shop for luxury brands on Omotesando Avenue.

 Shibuya

-Shibuya is one of Tokyo’s most iconic districts, famous for its busy Shibuya Crossing, where you can watch from cafes in buildings overlooking it.
+Shibuya is one of Tokyo’s most iconic districts, famous for its busy Shibuya Crossing.

-Be prepared, it is smaller than it looks online and movies!
+Be prepared, it’s smaller than it looks online and movies!

-You can enjoy panoramic views of Tokyo from the Shibuya Sky observation deck (be sure to reserve tickets online during peak seasons), and snap a photo with the statue of Hachiko the dog.
+- See panoramic views of Tokyo from the Shibuya Sky observation deck (be sure to reserve tickets online during peak seasons).

 Meiji Shrine

-Meiji Shrine is a Shinto shrine in Shibuya, dedicated to Emperor Meiji and Empress Shoken, set within a peaceful forested area.
+Meiji Shrine is a Shinto shrine in Shibuya, dedicated to Emperor Meiji and Empress Shoken, set within a quiet forested area.

 Shinjuku Gyoen National Garden